gefyrahq/gefyra/README.md

 Download the latest binary for Windows under [here](https://github.com/gefyrahq/gefyra/releases/).
 </details>

-#### Docker Desktop Extension

-Working with Docker Desktop?
-We offer an [extension](https://open.docker.com/extensions/marketplace?extensionId=gefyra/docker-desktop-extension) to operate Gefyra through a UI on Docker Desktop.

 ### Your First Bridge
 Make sure Gefyra is installed on your cluster (`gefyra up`).
 Some details of the installation depend on your Kubernetes' platform.